Betty Kathungu Furet: Feature films

 Kizingo also received mentions in several film forums for excellence in scripting and children's entertainment content.

 Betty Kathungu's third and fourth films which she produced and directed are Marafiki (2016) in Swahili and Arata (2016) in Kikuyu, written by Allan Kariuki.
 They screened in Kameme TV and K24 TV in Kenya.

-Her fifth feature film is Family Meeting (2019 Film), written and directed by Simiyu Barasa.
+Her fifth feature film is Family Meeting, written and directed by Simiyu Barasa.
 She came to the public limelight after she successfully crowdfunded the film's budget through Facebook.
 Family Meeting became a critically acclaimed Kenyan Film that was nominated for over 25 awards and won in the following;